thecodingvivek/sprintfour-hack/backend/README.md

 ## Local Development

 ### 1. Prerequisites
-Ensure you have the service account credentials JSON file (`fourhack-5f384-136980915a0a.json`) placed in the root directory.
+Ensure you have the service account credentials JSON file

 ### 2. Install Dependencies
 ```bash